odie5533/WarcMiddleware/INSTALL.md

 =========================
 If you don't already have virtualenv installed, run: `pip install virtualenv`

-The setup the virtual environment on Windows:
+To setup the virtual environment on Windows:

     virtualenv warcm_env\virt1 --no-site-packages
     cd warcm_env